ericmasiello/Accessible-WP-Carousel-Plugin/README.md

 #### Overlay text alignment
 By default, any text set using the `text` attribute will align to the left.
 If you wish to set the text to align to the right, simply set both the `text` and `align` properties.
 Example: `[carousel_item text="I will be to the right" align="right"]...[/carousel_item]`

+## Using custom icons

+The icons used are set using SVGs as background images.
+To use custom icons, override the default values in your styles.css for the following CSS selectors: `.carousel-previous'`, `.carousel-next`, `.carousel-play'`, and `.carousel-pause`.